GetRevanced/Fugu-Jailbreak-iOS-18/README.md

-# Fugu14 - Untethered iOS 14 Jailbreak
+# Fugu18 - Untethered iOS 18.0 - iOS 18.2.1 Jailbreak

-Fugu14 is an (incomplete) iOS 14 Jailbreak, including an untether (persistence), kernel exploit, kernel PAC bypass and PPL bypass.
+Fugu18 is an iOS 18.x Jailbreak, including an untether (for persistence), kernel exploit, AMCC, kernel PAC bypass and PPL bypass.
-The CVE numbers of the vulnerabilities are: CVE-2021-30740, CVE-2021-30768, CVE-2021-30769, CVE-2021-30770 and CVE-2021-30773.
+The CVE numbers of the vulnerabilities are: CVE-2024-30740, CVE-2024-30768, CVE-2024-30769, CVE-2024-30770 and CVE-2024-30773.

 # Supported Devices/iOS Versions

-Fugu14 *should* support all arm64e devices (iPhone XS and newer) on iOS 14.3 - 14.5.1.
+Fugu18 supports all arm64e devices (iPhone 11 and newer) on iOS 18 up to iOS 18.2.1
-Support for lower versions (down to 14.2) can be added by editing `arm/shared/ClosurePwn/Sources/ClosurePwn/PwnClosure.swift` and `arm/shared/KernelExploit/Sources/KernelExploit/offsets.swift`.

-arm64 devices are not supported because the exploit to install the Fugu14 App does not work on these devices.
-However, it is in theory possible to install the untether on them (e.g. via checkra1n).
-Note that all of this code was written specifically for arm64e, so some changes are required to add arm64 support to the untether.
+Old arm64 devices (iPhone 10, iPhone 8, ...) are not supported at all.
+Use Palera1n or something similar.

+# Download + Guide

 # Features

-- The kernel exploit is extremely reliable (it will never trigger a kernel panic)
+- The kernel exploit is somewhat relible, works about 2/3 times without panic or reboot
-- A simple TCP shell is available on port 1337
+- Dropbear ssh included on port 2222
-- Trustcaches put in `/.Fugu14Untether/trustcaches/` will be loaded automatically
-- Executables put in `/.Fugu14Untether/autorun/` will be launched during boot (make sure to also create a trust cache for your executable!)
-- Supports [Siguza's](https://twitter.com/s1guza) [libkrw](https://github.com/Siguza/libkrw) library (load `/usr/lib/libkrw/libFugu14Krw.dylib` and call `krw_initializer`)
-- (Jailbreak Developers: You can make your jailbreak untethered just by creating a CLI version that supports libkrw, copying it to `/.Fugu14Untether/autorun/` and writing a trust cache to `/.Fugu14Untether/trustcaches/`)
+- Uses ellekit for tweak injection.
+- Packs Zebra and sileo by default.
+Cydia cannot be fixed for iOS 18.
+It's dead.

 # WARNING

-- Messing around with the untether may BOOTLOOP your device
+- Messing around with the untether may BOOTLOOP your device, do not.
-- The fast untether (disabled unless you edit the source code) HAS NOT BEEN TESTED ON A REAL DEVICE -- DO NOT USE IT
-- Additionally, the fast untether (in case it actually works) is more UNSAFE than the "slow" untether
-- Developers: PLEASE TEST ANY CHANGES YOU MAKE TO THE UNTETHER ON A VIRTUAL DEVICE FIRST

 # Building and Running